favouroo/Python-Basics-Data-Science/README.md

 I'll suggest a comprehensive yet simple way to go about it by dividing my journey into groups.
 This will help you navigate your way semlessly 😁.
 Do not forget to reach for, or learn from other materials.
 I have put this up as a guide so you do not have to encounter many hassles with respect to Python for Data Science "roadmap" 🤝🫶.

+##### Important things to note
+- Use the "#" symbol to make comments in a code block.
+This will prevent your code from mistaking your statement for an actual code.
+If you don't do this, you will get an error prompt.